 As “a compelling composer/sound artist [who is] already making some serious contributions to the New York new music scene,” (Urban Modes) Barash receives awards, critical acclaim, and makes waves with frequent residencies and performances of his work.
 His music appears this season at NYC’s La MaMa Theatre, Tenri Cultural Center, and National Sawdust among other venues, and he makes his debut in Japan with a new work for bass clarinet, shakuhachi, koto, shamisen, and marimba, which will premiere at Tokyo Opera City’s Ohmi Gakudo in April 2017.

 In anticipation for the release of his much talked about debut album Facts About Water on Innova Recordings in May 2014, music by Guy Barash was featured on Alex Ross’ influential blog The Rest is Noise.
 Reviewers recognized that the album is perfect “for the adventurous listener looking for something REALLY new,” (Jazz Weekly) and commented that “the combination of various worlds of outness [is] compelling.”
 (Classical-Modern Music Review) The release of the album was celebrated at a special portrait concert held at Roulette in Brooklyn.
 Since then his music has been released on labels such as Delos Music, and most recently, Kathleen Supové’s recording of his Talkback IV for piano and electronics, on Starkland.

 His series of compositions for solo instruments and real-time digital signal processing, Talkback, was hailed as being “at once divine, serene and haunting.”
 (The Queens Chronicle) It has been performed internationally by such illustrious musicians as clarinetist Thomas Piercy, violinist Cornelius Dufallo, guitarist Nadav Lev, pianists Kathleen Supové and Stéphane Ginsburg, cellist Kate Dillingham, trombonist William Lang, and soprano Jamie Jordan.
-The latest Talkback will be premiered by percussionist Makoto Aruga in Tokyo in Spring 2022.
+The latest Talkback for timpani will be premiered by percussionist Makoto Aruga in Tokyo in Spring 2024.